-Come out and enjoy great drink specials and LIVE entertainment
+Come out and enjoy great food, drinks and entertainment by

-> Pueblo's Famous Slopper
+Pueblo's Famous Slopper

 Pueblo is the official home of the Green Chile Slopper.
 We were recently featured on the Travel Channel, where two local businesses were showcased for their delicious sloppers.
 Any visitor to Pueblo should be sure to sink your teeth into one before you leave!

 In Pueblo, a burger is more than just a burger.